|(a) Education and Professional Requirements.

 (3) Personnel and Equipment Requirements.

-person trained in Basic Life Support (BLS) for Healthcare Providers
+of successfully completing a course in Basic Life Support (BLS) for

 for the patient being treated must be immediately available.